bodokaiser/hangload.com/about/index.md

   question: How is the Hangload attached?
   answer: |
     The Hangload comes with a toggle and durable bungee cords.
 Attaching it to your bike takes under a minute and requires no tools or technical skills.
 Detailed printed descriptions are included in the package.
 Check out the video [above](#instructions-video) to see how a Hangload is installed in real-time, or check out this <a href="/imgs/pdf/instructions-en.pdf" target="_blank">PDF</a>.
+- id: when-not-use
+  question: When should I not use the Hangload?
+  answer: |
+    - When your bicycle wheels are smaller than 24 inches --- Hangload only works on bikes with wheels of 24 inches or larger.

+    - When you have a mountain bike rack.
+Most mountain bike racks are only connected to the seat stay and usually have a 10 kg carrying capacity.
+Hangload only works with standard racks that are also connected to the rear wheel axle and have larger load capacity.

+    - When your bicycle rack/carrier is broken or fitted incorrectly --- the carrier of your rack should be parallel to the ground when fitted correctly.

+    - When your bag is weak or damaged, or its handle does not fit onto the Hangload toggle properly.
+Make sure your bags are strong enough.

+    - Hangload is not to be used in conjunction with bicycle child seats.
 - id: where-attach
   question: Where on a bicycle can I attach a Hangload?
   answer: |